toxazol/docco-plus-multiline/README.md

  - `-m [file]` or `--marked [file]` use custom marked options

  - `-i [file]` or `--index [file]` the file to be documented as the landing file for the documentation

-## How to use

-### Installation and setup

-+ Linux installation:
-    1. Install node.js and npm
-    2. From doulike-docco folder run:
-    `./docco-plus-multiline/bin/docco-plus "path/to/doulike-devel/**" -i ./readme.md`

 + Inline comments:
     - cc //!